aws/amazon-ecs-cli/README.md

  * to use an ecs-registry-creds output file from outside the current directory, you can specify it in with the `--registry-creds <value>` flag

  For more information about using private registries with ECS, see [Private Registry Authentication for Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/private-auth.html).

+### Tagging Resources

+ECS CLI Commmands support a `--tags` flag which allows you to specify AWS Resource Tags in the format `key=value,key2=value2,key3=value3`.
+Resource tags can be used for cost allocation, automation, access control, and more.
+See [AWS Tagging Strategies](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/) for a discussion of use cases.

+#### ecs-cli up command

+ The ECS Cluster, and CloudFormation template with EC2 resources can be tagged.
+In addition, the ECS CLI will add tags to the following resources which are created by the CloudFormation template:
+ * VPC
+ * Subnets
+ * Internet Gateway
+ * Route Tables
+ * Security Group
+ * Autoscaling Group

+ For the autoscaling group, the ECS CLI will add a `Name` tag whose value will be `ECS Instance - <CloudFormation stack name>`, which will be propagated to your EC2 instances.
+You can override this behavior by specifying your own `Name` tag.

 ## Amazon ECS CLI Commands